 Penetration Testing and Ethical Hacking

-The Penetration Testing and Ethical Hacking course prepares students for industry penetration testing certifications, like CEH.
+The Penetration Testing and Ethical Hacking course prepares students for certifications, like CEH.
 This course walks students through the process of gaining intelligence, scanning and enumerating and hacking the target.

 Students will also be introduced to a variety of attack types, including password cracking, malware, DDoS, SQL injection, session hijacking, and social engineering.
 The course also covers an introduction to hacking Web servers and Web applications.
 There are optional labs for this course that help students gain the hands-on skills necessary to be successful on the job.

 If you are considering working in the cyber security industry, then this training will benefit you greatly.
-With Cybrary's online Penetration Testing and Ethical Hacking course, you will learn how to protect users from cyber attackers by becoming an ethical hacker and learning to exploit networks yourself.
+With Cybrary's online ethical hacking course, you will learn how to protect users from cyber attackers by becoming an ethical hacker and learning to exploit networks yourself.

 What is Ethical Hacking and Penetration Testing?

-Ethical hacking involves penetration testing in that the networking expert methodically attempts to penetrate a network or computer system as a service to the owner of the system to find security vulnerabilities that a malevolent hacker may be able to exploit.
+Ethical hacking involves the networking expert methodically attempting to penetrate a network or computer system as a service to the owner of the system to find security vulnerabilities that a malevolent hacker may be able to exploit.

 While ethical hackers often use the same techniques and methods to test and penetrate systems as their criminal counterparts, they do so to document vulnerabilities and provide system owners with advice on how to fix them, rather than taking advantage of the weaknesses.